Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

 Annotations already declare readOnlyHint=true, destructiveHint=false, and idempotentHint=true.
-The description adds behavioral context by specifying the return includes counts and resource URIs for members and documents, which is beyond what annotations provide.
-No contradiction.
+The description adds value by specifying that it includes 'counts and resource URIs for its members and documents', providing richer behavioral context beyond annotations.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.